 During the Resident Evil 5 review, you'll find out whether it's still worth trying even though it is more action oriented.

-The Story in Resident Evil 5
+The Story in Resident Evil 5 (3 out of 5)

 I don't remember the details of the story in the other games, but for people who do, some characters make a return and plot threads are picked up from previous games.
 Chief among returning characters is Chris Redfield, who you control when playing the game alone (the computer controls the other character).
 Chris is assigned a new mission while also getting a new partner called Sheva and naturally, they run into problems.
 They need to deal with a Las Plagas infection in Africa.
 The Las Plagas were of course featured in Resident Evil 4 and they're basically parasites that take over a person's body.
 It's important to note that the infected in this go by a different name than they went by in Resident Evil 4, but for all intents and purposes, they're the same.